-The Sub-Investment Manager uses the NB ESG Quotient to promote the environmental and social characteristics listed below by prioritising investment in securities issued by issuers with a favourable and/or an improving NB ESG Quotient rating.
+The Manager and the Sub-Investment Manager use the NB ESG Quotient to promote the environmental and social characteristics listed below by prioritising investment in securities issued by issuers with a relatively favourable and/or an improving NB ESG Quotient rating.
+Pursuant to this, the Manager and the Sub-Investment Manager will limit exposure to issuers with the poorest NB ESG Quotient rating unless there is a reasonable expectation that the NB ESG Quotient rating will improve over time.